-Yiwei Huang is an Assistant Professor of Landscape Architecture at Purdue University.
-Her research mainly focuses on three separate but interrelated areas: landscape ecology, social and environmental justice, and placemaking and community engagement.
+Trained as a landscape architect and urban designer, equipped with thinking from feminist and critical geography, Yiwei is interested to understand and explore the broader societal impacts of landscape architecture and urban design projects.
 She believes that a successful landscape project requires true community engagement and that designers need to explore creative and culturally sensitive ways to understand communities' needs and translate that into an ecologically functioned and socially responsive design.
 Examples of her participated research include: "Franks Tract Futures," a project located in California Delta using intensive community engagement to achieve recreation, ecosystem, and water quality benefits; "Comparative Adaptive Management and Ecosystem Response Assessment (CAMERA)," a project using scenario-driven landscape visualization to convey environmental changes, climate change adaptation strategies, and lived experience for forest users in the Sierra Nevada; and "Xochimilco – Archeology, Ecology, and Urbanization," research on creative urban design strategies to balance urban development, heritage preservation, and environmental protection in Xochimilco, Mexico City.
-As an interdisciplinary researcher, she utilizes methods from architecture, sociology, psychology, cultural studies, and design.
-She particularly enjoys working with underrepresented communities, such as women, children, and immigrants.
+As an interdisciplinary researcher, she utilizes methods from psychology, sociology, cultural studies, and design fields.
+She particularly enjoys working with underrepresented communities, such as women, children, immigrants, and people with special needs.

 Ph.D., Geography, Department of Human Ecology, University of California Davis, 2020

 Master of Urban Design (with distinction), University of Michigan Ann Arbor, 2015

 Master of Landscape Architecture (ASLA Merit award for academic excellence), University of Massachusetts Amherst, 2013